 Pendle Hill Greenhouse Project

 Our goal was to build a greenhouse ourselves from locally harvested, recycled, and non-toxic materials.
 It has a stone foundation, cob and strawbale walls, and posts from hardwood trees culled from Pendle Hill’s woods.
-This aesthetically pleasing low-tech building is functional, durable and cheap.
+This aesthetically pleasing low-tech building is functional, durable, and cheap to maintain.

 Learn more: Greenhouse Project

-Staff and students plant, care for and harvest a wide variety of vegetables, which the cooks use in creating delicious meals for the Pendle Hill community.
-Our sustainably built greenhouse allows us to start some plants indoors.
-We have a hoop house which allows us to grow plants into the colder months.
+Staff, residents, and student interns plant, care for, and harvest a wide variety of vegetables, which the cooks use in creating delicious meals for the Pendle Hill community.
+Our sustainably-built greenhouse allows us to start some plants indoors.
+We also have a hoop house which allows us to grow plants into the colder months.
 Work in the garden continues throughout the summer, when a variety of fruits and vegetables are grown.
-Pendle Hill also taps maple trees for syrup.